Hall of Fame Honorees

 Stallion on a Frozen Lake: Love Songs of the Sixth Dalai Lama.
 Athens, GA: Maypop Books, 1992.

-Coleman Barks' papers are held by the University of Georgia's Hargrett Rare Book & Manuscript Library.
+Coleman Barks' archive of manuscripts, correspondence, recordings, photographs and other career materials is held by the University of Georgia's Hargrett Rare Book & Manuscript Library.